mathjax/MathJax-docs/output.rst

 The **HTML-CSS output processor** produces high-quality output in all browsers, with results that are consistent across browsers and operating systems.
-This is MathJax's primary output mode.
+This was MathJax's primary output mode prior to MathJax v2.6.
 Its major advantage is its quality and consistency on legacy browsers starting with IE6.
 The HTML-CSS output uses web-based fonts so that users don't have to have math fonts installed on their